Unboxed-Software/solana-course/content/oracles.md

 - market data
 - randomness

-While the exact implementation may differ from blockchain to blockchain, generally Oracles will publish this data on-chain via transactions.
-Once published, smart contracts can utilize this data to make decisions and execute logic.
+While the exact implementation may differ from blockchain to blockchain, generally Oracles work as follows:

-How can we place our trust in an oracle?
-How can we have confidence in the integrity of the data they store on-chain?
-The answer: Oracle Networks and financial incentives.
+1. Data is sourced off-chain.
+2. That data is published on-chain in a transaction and stored in an account.
+3. Programs can read the data stored in the account and use it in its logic.

+However, Oracles need to be trusted.
+We need to have confindence in the integrety of the data that they post on-chain.
+We do this by understanding their decentralized nature, financial incentives and doing our own due-diligence.

 ### Oracle Network

 Since blockchains execute irreversible financial transactions, developers and users must be able to trust the validity and accuracy of the data provided by oracles.
-How can an oracle or network of oracles accomplish this?
-There are a few possible solutions with pros and cons:
+The first step in trusting them is understanding how the Oracle Network is implimented.
+Here are some possible solutions with pros and cons:

 1. Single centralized oracle publishes data on-chain.
     1. Pro: It’s simple, one source of truth.